 Kitty Yeung is a physicist, artist, maker, fashion designer and musician based in Silicon Valley, California.
 She currently manages the Bay Area Microsoft Garage, a program that drives a culture of innovation at Microsoft.
 Her role with Microsoft Garage focuses on creating collaboration and experimentation synergies between employees and the local ecosystem.
 In addition to driving quantum computing education, she is passionate about enabling the digital transformation of the fashion industry through the Microsoft cloud platform.

-Kitty received her Ph.D. in Applied Physics from Harvard University (thesis: Engineering Plasmonic Waves in 2-Dimensional Electron Systems) and a M.Sci., B.A. and M.A. in Natural Sciences from University of Cambridge.
-Kitty then worked as a research scientist, hardware engineer and user experience designer at Intel.
+Kitty's early career had been conducting research in condensed matter physics while pursuing artistic endeavors through painting, music and graphic novel creations.
+She received her Ph.D. in Applied Physics from Harvard University (thesis: Engineering Plasmonic Circuits in 2-Dimensional Electron Systems) and a M.Sci., B.A. and M.A. in Natural Sciences from University of Cambridge.
+After grad school, Kitty worked as a research scientist, hardware engineer and user experience designer at Intel.

 Microsoft is simplifying IoT so every business can digitally transform through IoT solutions that are more accessible and easier to implement.
 Microsoft has the most comprehensive IoT portfolio with a wide range of IoT offerings to meet organizations where they are on their IoT journey, including everything businesses need to get started — ranging from operating systems for their devices, cloud services to control them, advanced analytics to gain insights, and business applications to enable intelligent action.